-So whether you want to breathe in a lungful of sea air, explore more of England’s history or to revel in its green and pleasant land, check out these great destinations, all within two hours or so by train from London
+So whether you want to breathe in a lungful of sea air in one of Kent’s seaside resorts, explore more of England’s history or to revel in its green and pleasant land, check out these great destinations, all within two hours or so by train from London

 At the end of the article, you’ll find a map showing where these great destinations are located, along with some tips for train travel from London.

 Best day trips from London by train: Cool cities

 A trip to Bath is a delightful day out from London, filled with beautiful architecture, ancient buildings, culture and interesting places to eat and drink.

 The train from Paddington Station to Bath takes a relaxing hour and twenty minutes.
 Once you arrive at Bath Spa station you are only a five-minute walk from the centre of Bath itself.